insightsengineering/scribe/docs/benchmark.md

 In summary, “scribe” can install packages much faster than “renv” will ever do.
-Even if, “renv” will use “pak” package for downloading packages, “scribe” will be faster, because it used parallelization for download, build, installation process.
+Even if, “renv” will use “pak” package for downloading packages, “scribe” will do it faster, because it uses parallelization for download, build, and installation process.

 <img src="benchmark_files/figure-markdown_github/unnamed-chunk-4-1.png" alt="renv and scribe"  />

 ## Checks in scribe

 We missed one feature in the renv.
-It was running “R cmd checks” on several packages.
+It was running “R CMD checks” on several packages.
 We have parallelized this procedure.

-Here are the result for running only checks.
+This is the result for running only checks.

 <img src="benchmark_files/figure-markdown_github/unnamed-chunk-5-1.png" alt="Checks in scribe"  />